-- 1 Analyse the key features that you think make a lesson effective. - 2 Evaluate the impact your new learning and experiences from Unit 1 have had on your practice and how this will help you to prepare for Unit 2.
+- 1 Analyse the key features of what you think makes an effective lesson focused on content and language. - 2 Evaluate the impact your new learning and experiences from Unit 1 have had on your practice and how this will help you to prepare for Unit 2.